For more on the Elwha River and Whiskey Bend Trails, visit our Elwha River website.

 The Elwha Trail out of Whiskey Bend is clear and dry, and right now it is offering nice views of the snowy peaks towering over the river.
 The grouse are lekking, and we can hear their deep booming from the trail.
 It will be a while before the high country opens for hiking, but the middle country is ready now.

-Keywords: elwha, art
+Keywords: elwha, grouse

 Older Entries